stasm/innerself/README.md

 If you need side-effects, you have three choices:

   - Put them right in the `on<event>` attributes.
-  - Expose global action crteators.
+  - Expose global action creators.
   - Put them in the reducer.
-(This is considered a bad practice in Redux because it makes the reduces unpredictable and harder to test.)
+(This is considered a bad practice in Redux because it makes the reducer unpredictable and harder to test.)

 The `dispatch` function will also re-render the entire top-level component.
 In order to be able to do so, it needs to know where in the DOM to put the